 Cooking With Pre-Seasoned Cast Iron for the First Time

-Give your skillet a rinse with hot water.
-This will help you to remove any dirt or residue left over from its production, transportation, or storage before it ended up in your kitchen.
+Rinse the skillet with hot running water.
+This helps to remove the dirt or residue that has accumulated during the manufacture, transportation, or storage of the cookware before it ended up in your kitchen.

 Pat the skillet completely dry, on the inside and out.
 As you probably know by now, cast iron and moisture don’t get along well.
 In fact, it can quickly catch rust when exposed to it for prolonged periods of time.

 Dry your skillet thoroughly whenever you’ve exposed it to water or cooking liquid.
 In my experience, a good ol’ dish towel, lint-free microfiber cloth, or a few paper towels are best for drying cast iron cookware.

 Never soak a cast iron skillet (or leave water in it) for long periods of time; it can cause it to rust.

 Add oil to your skillet.
 When cooking with a brand new cast iron skillet, pour cooking oil with a heavy hand the first three or four times.
 In other words, be generous and don’t hold back.

 One piece of advice you won’t find in cookbooks is that a cast iron skillet can get scorching hot, and not all cooking oils stay stable at high heat.